 Links with other subjects:

-REP combines extremely well with most other arts/social science and humanities subjects including: English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Politics and Business.
+This course combines extremely well with most other arts/social science and humanities subjects including: English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology, Politics, and Business.

 Future Career Opportunities

 Students who have a qualification in Religion, Ethics and Philosophy can move into any profession as the skills that you will develop in analysis and argument are transferable and are valuable in a range of careers.
 Many students progress into careers within the civil service, teaching, journalism, nursing and law.